LeTie123/Elist_analysis/README.md

 * Reach out to sales team or marketing teams to determine if it is possible to promote sales during down time such as non-holiday seasons to help increase interest
 * Drop Bose Soundsport Headphones from inventory due to accounting for less than 1% of revenue and prioritize other high selling products to increase profit margins
 * Due to increasing popularity, continue to promote loyalty program because the program is continuing to bring in more customer and revenue than non-loyalty
-* Look into the reason why Apple Products have higher refund rates than other products with the main focus being on Macbooks due to its high rates compare to headphones and iphones
+* Look into the reason why Apple Products have higher refund rate in general with the main focus being on Macbooks due to its high rates compare to headphones and iphones